bkcandra/a37ff394-26e9-4c4b-b9d9-ed8f15e2b9af/readme.md

 ## Using Docker Image

-You can easily run the GetLIS application using Docker.
+You can easily run the GetLIS application using Docker or clone the program to your working directory.

 ### Prerequisites